 Beans and legumes are one of the best options when it comes to protein-rich foods and are considered the best protein sources for vegetarians.
-Legumes like peas, lentils and beans like pinto, garbanzo, white, kidney and soy beans, are all packed with protein.
-Beans are also loaded with dietary fiber and 8 essential amino acids.
+Legumes like peas, lentils and beans like pinto, garbanzo, white, kidney and soybeans, are all packed with protein.
+Beans are also loaded with dietary fiber and eight essential amino acids.
 Beans contain an approximate 9 mg of protein per gram, and some varieties also contain 12g per 100 grams.

 Black beans contain 7.5 grams of protein and are extremely low in fat with just 1 gram of fat.
-Soy bean is a nice addition to lunch and salads and contains more than 11 grams of protein.
+Soybean is a nice addition to lunch and salads and contains more than 11 grams of protein.
 Chickpeas contain 16 grams of protein per 100 grams.
-They are one of the best sources of proteins for vegetarians.
+They are one of the best foods high in protein for vegetarians.
 Kidney beans provide 7.5 grams of protein per 100 grams.
 Like other beans, baked beans are high in proteins and offer 6 grams of protein per 100 grams.

 Nuts like cashews, almonds, and peanuts are high protein food.
-The highest amount of proteins are available in Brazil nuts.
-One ounce of Brazil nut is sufficient to fulfil the protein requirement for the day.
-Brazil nuts are rich in amino acids and omega 3 fatty acids that help in muscle development and prevent skin dryness.
+The highest amount of proteins is available in Brazil nuts.
+One ounce of Brazil nut is sufficient to fulfill the protein requirement for the day.
+Brazil nuts are rich in amino acids and omega-3 fatty acids that help in muscle development and prevent skin dryness.
 Almonds are nuts with a number of health benefits, including a high level of protein. ¼ cup of almonds contains 8 grams of protein.

 Almonds have low fat content and are a great source of protein-rich food for vegetarians.
 Peanuts are a high source of protein as well with 8 grams of protein.
 Peanut butter is also a good source of proteins and provides us with 8 grams of protein per 30 grams.
 The only downside with protein is that it is high in fats, so add to your diet in moderation.

-Dairy products such as milk, yoghurt, cream and cheese are important sources of protein.
+Dairy products such as milk, yogurt, cream, and cheese are important sources of protein.
 They also provide the body with essential minerals and vitamins.
 The calcium present in milk keeps the teeth and bones in a healthy condition and helps prevent osteoporosis and arthritis.
 Skimmed milk and low-fat dairy products are an even healthier option, especially for people who want to lose weight.

 A half cup of low-fat cottage cheese or paneer contains 90 calories with 16 grams of protein.
 Low-fat Swiss cheese contains 8 grams of proteins, parmesan cheese provides us with 10 grams protein and Romano cheese contains 9 grams protein per 100 grams.

-Sea foods are very good sources of protein and are low in fats.
+Seafood is a very good source of protein and is low in fats.
 A three ounce serving of salmon contains 20 grams of protein and 5 grams of fat.
 Salmon is also packed with omega 3 and 6 essential fatty acids which are needed for healthy living.
-Tuna provides 24 grams of protein per 100 grams and cod fish provides 20 grams of protein per 100 grams.
+Tuna provides 24 grams of protein per 100 grams, and cod fish provides 20 grams of protein per 100 grams.